sergimarsol/ECGClassification/README.md

    Ensure you have MATLAB installed on your system.
 The project may require additional toolboxes or dependencies; refer to the documentation for specific requirements.

 3. **Load ECG Data:**
-   Prepare your ECG dataset or use the provided sample data.
+   Prepare your ECG dataset or use the provided sample data (directories /ECG_normal and /ECG_noisy).
 Ensure the data is in a compatible format.

 4. **Run MATLAB Script:**
-   Execute the MATLAB script (located in the `src` directory) to perform ECG classification on the provided dataset.
+   Execute the MATLAB script to perform ECG classification on the provided dataset.

 ## MATLAB File

-The core functionality of the project is encapsulated in the MATLAB file `ECGClassification.m` (located in the `src` directory).
+The core functionality of the project is encapsulated in the MATLAB file `ECGClassification.m`.
 This file contains the algorithms for feature extraction, noise detection, and arrhythmia classification.

 ## Presentation